SiriusXM: Resurgence and growth

-On January 12, 2011, XM Satellite Radio, Inc. was dissolved as a separate entity and merged into SiriusXM Radio, Inc. On April 11, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the merger of Sirius and XM's Canadian affiliates in Sirius XM Canada.
+On January 12, 2011, XM Satellite Radio, Inc. was dissolved as a separate entity and merged into SiriusXM Radio, Inc. On April 11, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved the merger of Sirius and XM's Canadian affiliates in SiriusXM Canada.

 On April 11, 2013, a New York appeals court upheld a New York judge's ruling, from April 2012, that Howard Stern was not entitled to stock bonuses despite SiriusXM having exceeded its subscriber target projections.
 The trial court ruled that subscribers to XM Satellite Radio from before the SiriusXM merger should not be counted as "Sirius subscribers" for the purposes of Stern's lawsuit.
 Stern argued the opposite because, among other factors, his popularity had played an integral role in helping Sirius acquire XM.
 He had been seeking US$330 million in stock bonuses.
 The trial court declared summary judgment in favor of SiriusXM, and a New York appeals court panel concurred, refusing to hear the case.

 On September 24, 2018, SiriusXM announced its intent to acquire Pandora for US$3.5 billion.
 The acquisition was completed on February 1, 2019.
 On October 19, 2020, SiriusXM announced that it completed the acquisition of Stitcher.
 In April 2021, SiriusXM acquired 99% Invisible Inc. the company that produces Roman Mars's 99% Invisible radio show and podcast.
 In 2022, SiriusXM purchased Conan O'Brien's digital media assets, including his podcast Conan O'Brien Needs a Friend for $150 million.

 In March 2023, SiriusXM announced it would cut 475 employees, which amounted to 8% of its workforce.
 CEO Jennifer Witz cited economic uncertainty and a need to operate with "greater agility and efficiency."

 By 2023, Liberty Media had become SiriusXM's majority owner with an 83% stake, which it held through the Liberty SiriusXM Group (LSXM) tracking stock.
 In September 2023, Liberty proposed to spin off LSXM and combine it with SiriusXM.
 Existing LSXM stockholders such as John Malone would initially hold combined interests of approximately 84% in the restructured company.
 The proposal is subject to review by a special committee of SiriusXM's independent directors.

+On April 24, 2026, The New York Times reported that SiriusXM was in early talks to merge with IHeartMedia. iHeart previously had a stake in the company until August 2013.